Unix Tools

 To prevent snooping, secure network cables from exposure.

-• Users practice secure measures
+• Users practice secure measures?

 Always have users lock their screen when away from their desk.
 It is best if they log off of their terminal/workstation at night.
 There should be no written passwords or password hints on a users desk.
 If users are using X, verify that they are using xauth/xhost to prevent others from reading their screen.